the-puzzler/pygames/README.md

 - `{"build_defenses": N}` — spend `N * DEFENSE_COST` workers to add `N` defense towers
 - `{"attack_pct": p}` — set attack percentage `p` (0..1) and send that fraction of your garrison this step

-If you return multiple keys, priority is: convert > build_houses > build_defenses > attack.
+Return only one key per step; if you send more than one, the engine will perform a single action and ignore the rest.
 The engine also clamps by available workers and valid ranges.
 Attack percentage persists between steps until you change it.

 Economy per step (see `game/config.py` and `PlayerState.spawn_workers`):